vivekchn24/Walmart-Customer-Purchases-EDA-Project/README.md

 ## **🎯 Outcome:**

 - This project helped reinforce skills in data preprocessing, visualization, and business insight extraction — providing a solid foundation for real-world retail analytics.

+## **✅ Walmart EDA Project – Key Recommendations:-**

+1.Target Adults & “Other” Gender – Highest purchase group, run personalized offers.

+2.Boost Electronics & Smartphone Sales – Expand variety, offer combos (e.g.,
+phone + headphone).

+3.Focus on Teenagers for Electronics – Use social media + student discounts.

+4.Promote Debit Cards & UPI – Offer cashback; UPI highest in 2025 &
+November.

+5.Saturday = Sales Day – Plan major campaigns and offers on Saturdays.

+6.Support Repeat Customers – Launch a loyalty rewards program.

+7.Improve Ratings – Investigate 1-star feedback, upgrade service to turn 4★ into 5★.

+8.Increase Purchase Amount – Push combo deals to cross ₹500 mark.

+9.Fix Low Sales in Feb & 31st – Run end-of-month or Valentine’s offers.

+## **📌 Disclaimer:**

+-This EDA project is created purely for learning and practice purposes; hence, I’ve shared only the PDF versions of the Jupyter Notebook and PowerPoint to maintain originality and avoid direct copy-paste.

+-⭐ This EDA project was completed as part of my data analytics training/Journey And the EDA Project Done At <a href="https://futurevisioncomputers.com/">Future Vision Computer Institute</a>,Surat.